-Competitors should form teams of 5 members and choose one of the eight Screenplays listed below as the basis of their brief, which they can answer using any medium or mixture of mediums – the judges will be hoping to see examples of 3D photoreal animation, 2D or 3D character animation, stop frame or any combination of the above, with or without live action elements/backplate acquisition.
+Competitors should form teams of 5 members and choose one of the twelve Screenplays (found in the application pack) as the basis of their brief.
+The teams can address the brief using any medium or mixture of mediums – the judges will be hoping to see examples of 3D photoreal animation, 2D or 3D character animation, stop frame or any combination of the above, with or without live action elements/backplate acquisition.
 The final sequences should be 30 seconds long and of HD quality.

 Remember, this year we are permitting a team to pitch twice, once for each charity; so you have double the chance of being successful.
 We have space for 8 teams this year.
-We are looking for four teams to tackle the Anthony Nolan Trust briefs and four teams to tackle the Dyslexia Action briefs.
+We are looking for four teams to tackle the Create briefs and four teams to tackle the Refuge briefs.
 This is however optional, you don’t need to pitch a project for each charity – we are looking for a quality pitch, so please don’t jeopardise your pitch if you under a schedule.
-Check out the pitches from previous years here – http://www.bfxfestival.com/competition/bfx-competition-finalists-2014/
+Check out the pitches from previous years here – http://www.bfxfestival.com/competition/competition-archive/

 Your chosen screenplay should act as your narrative – establishing character, environments and story; we want to see innovative treatments that take these narrative elements and turn them into engaging and challenging visual sequences.
 It is up to you to decide the screenplays Genre (Comedy, Horror, Thriller etc.) – you have creative freedom in this respect.

 Each team needs to produce a pitch document, outlining exactly how they intend to answer their chosen brief – the document should include a scene by scene breakdown/shotlist, a creative and technical treatment and can be supported by storyboards, mood boards, character/set designs and any other material the teams think relevant.